 Portrait of Melissa Rogers

-Melissa Rogers is co-director of the Inequality and Policy Research Center, and an associate professor of international studies in the Division of Politics & Economics at Claremont Graduate University.
-She works in the fields of comparative politics, political geography, political economy, Latin American politics, and comparative political institutions.
+Melissa Rogers is co-director of the Inequality and Policy Research Center, and an associate professor of political science in the Division of Politics & Economics at Claremont Graduate University.
+She works in the fields of comparative politics, Native American politics, political geography, political economy, Latin American politics, and comparative political institutions.
 Rogers earned her PhD from the University of California, San Diego, and her BA from Brown University.

 Co-authored with Jean Schroedel and Joseph Dietrich.
 “Structural Racism, the USPS and Voting by Mail On-and Off-Reservation in Arizona.”
 Studies in American